 Deputy Strategy Director at ENGIE; Deputy Chief Executive Officer at Tractebel

 Executive Director at Change.org, Italy

-Executive Vice-President of the Réseau de Transport d'Électricité (RTE)
+Vice-President for Economy, R&D, Expertise and IT of Réseau de Transport d'Électricité (RTE)

 Brand Chief of Energy, Climate and Technology in the Economy Division at UN Environment

 Director, Asia, Peace, Security & Defense, Digital & Chief spokesperson